On the error term in the explicit formula of Riemann--von Mangoldt: Introduction

+Under the Riemann hypothesis, one can do even better.
+Namely, Littlewood \cite{little1924two} proves that with the Riemann hypothesis one gets

-Wolke \cite{Wolke_1983} and Ramar\'e \cite{Ramare_16_Perron} also claimed to prove averaged versions of the Riemann-von Mangoldt formula with $O(x/T)$ error terms.
+which was later improved by Goldston \cite{goldston1982result} to $O(x/T)$.
+Wolke \cite{Wolke_1983} and Ramar\'e \cite{Ramare_16_Perron} also claimed to prove averaged versions of the Riemann-von Mangoldt formula with unconditional $O(x/T)$ error terms.
 However, through correspondence with Ramar\'e, several errors in these works have been uncovered.

 In 2016, Dudek \cite[Theorem 1.3]{Dudek_16p} gave an explicit version of \eqref{davenbound}.
 Namely, he proved the following theorem. \begin{theorem}[Dudek] Take $50<T<x$ for half an odd integer $x>e^{60}$.
 Then